ivandustin/pyopenaigptcli/README.md

 ### JSON Output

-For structured output, use the `--json` option.
-Ensure your instructions are in JSON Schema format:
+For structured output, provide a JSON Schema instructions and use the `--json` option:

 ```bash
 gpt instructions.json input.txt --json > output.json